aliabudal/Remix-Template-Starter/README.md

 A live preview with the project deployed can be viewed [here](https://remix-template-starter.fly.dev/), it might take a while for the website to first load due to the VM sleeping (it only wakes up when someone is accessing the site, and sleeps after 10 minutes of inactivity).

-You can either register a new account or log in using the following account:
+You can either register a new account, log in with GitHub or log in using the following account:

 Email: